gruntwork-io/boilerplate/README.md

 You can specify `hooks` in `boilerplate.yml` to tell Boilerplate to execute arbitrary shell commands.

+**Security Note**: By default, Boilerplate will print hook details and prompt for confirmation before executing hooks for security reasons, as hooks can run arbitrary shell commands.
+When prompted, you will see the message `Execute hook? (y/a/n) :` where:
+- `y` means yes (execute this hook)
+- `a` means execute all hooks (skip future prompts for remaining hooks)
+- `n` means don't execute this hook

+Your responses will be remembered for the current session, so you won't be prompted again for the same hook.
+The same confirmation behavior applies to shell commands executed via the `shell` helper.
+To run hooks without confirmation, use the `--non-interactive` flag.
+To disable hook execution entirely, use the `--no-hooks` flag.

+**Execution Logic**: Hooks are executed in the order they appear in the `boilerplate.yml` file. `before` hooks are executed before any template rendering begins, while `after` hooks are executed after all template rendering has completed.
+If a hook fails (exits with a non-zero status code), Boilerplate will stop execution and report the error.

 Note the following:

 * The `before` hook allows you to run scripts before Boilerplate has started rendering.